hughdbrown/curious_quoran/README.md

 #### Data from Project Gutenberg's Bibliographic Records

-Collecting subject tags, title and author into a composite description yields what I hope will be a complete and verbose enough description to generate sensible recommendations.
-Gutenberg's raw catalog was an unwieldy RDF file with over 46,000 entries.
-I was lucky enough to stumble upon a PostGres SQL dump of the entire PG catalog (far less unwieldy than the original XML/RDF file).
-I ended up filtering by works in the desired language (English, when using myself as a test case - this is generalizable) downloaded from the site at least 10,000 times.
-I was the beneficiary of the bibliographic records, which are concise but informative (e.g. Shakespeare's *Othello* is tagged with the following: jealousy, interracial marriage, Muslims, Venice (Italy) and English Literature)
+I collected subject tags, titles and authors into a composite description to yield sufficiently verbose descriptions for sensible recommendations.
+I was lucky enough to stumble upon a PostGres SQL dump of the entire PG catalog (far less unwieldy than the original XML/RDF file) and ended up filtering by works in English.
+I was the beneficiary of Gutenberg's bibliographic records, which are concise but informative (e.g. Shakespeare's *Othello* is tagged with the following: jealousy, interracial marriage, Muslims, Venice (Italy) and English Literature)

-Aside: the real challenge of this project is to recommend slight variations of the things users have asked about.
-Could add an extension for meetups in the city the user lives in.
-Given your Quora curiosities (quoriosities?): what should you do, read, hear, see?
-Need clever featurization for cross-platform resources

 #### Podcast Data